signag/raspi-cam-srv/docs/Configuration.md

 If "Custom" has been selected as sensor mode, you may enter any size here (except for *Raw Photos*).
 Produced photos or videos will then be in the specified format.

-If the option to synchronize aspect ratios (right side of green Submenue bar) is selected, the *Stream Size*s for all other configurations will be adjusted to reproduce the aspect ratio of the current configuration.
+If the option to synchronize aspect ratios (right side of green Submenu bar) is selected, the *Stream Size*s for all other configurations will be adjusted to reproduce the aspect ratio of the current configuration.

 **NOTE:** If, after submitting a *Live View* configuration, you get an error message ``` lores Stream Size must not exceed main Stream Size (Photo)```, you need to go to the *Photo* configuration and adjust its *Stream Size* to the desired value.